CFehrmann/SurveySolutionsAPIv2/README.md

 REST API (or GraphQL) endpoints.
-The main intention of this package though, is to be integrated into your own data collection workflow, either through a shiny application or just through a simple script without a lot of addtional data wrangling and adjustments.
+The main intention of this package though, is to be integrated into your own data collection workflow, either through a shiny application or just through a simple script without a lot of additional data wrangling and adjustments.
 As such, the package allows you to build your own workflows with your own customized user interfaces for your Survey Solutions data collection operations, no matter if you are dealing with a small scale impact evaluation or a